CHEESE SCONES: An Afternoon Pick-Me-Up!

 Note: If you don’t have a food processor, then do this by hand: using 2 knives, cross-cut the butter into the flour mixture.

 In a large mixing bowl, beat eggs with a fork just to break them up.
 Pour in milk, as you continue to beat eggs.

-Set aside 2 tablespoons of this mixture to glaze the biscuits.
+Stir the feta and pistachios into the egg mixture.
 Pour the flour mixture into the eggs, blending with a spoon until most of the flour is incorporated.

-Empty the bowl onto a lightly floured large breadboard or counter.
+Empty the bowl onto a floured large breadboard or counter.
 Knead the dough about 20 times to unite all the flour into the batter.
 With your hands, shape the dough into a 1″ thick rectangle.
 Cut the dough into 12 squares.

 Note: I prefer to cut squares – it’s faster and there’s no waste.
 You can cut circles, if you want, then gather the uncut dough and reform it so you can cut more circles.
-BUT – overworking dough can cause it to become tougher – not a good thing, so after re-gathering one time, just bake the odd bits as is – they’ll still taste wonderful.
+BUT – overworking dough can cause it to become tougher – not a good thing.
+So, after re-gathering one time, just bake the odd bits as is – they’ll still taste wonderful.

 Place cut pieces on baking sheet lined with parchment paper or greased.
 Brush with the egg/milk you set aside (you probably won’t use it all).